All Products

 Yes

-Queries a field with a known name in the Parquet file.
-The field is specified by its full path, which consists of the table alias and the field name.
+Query a field with a known column name in the Parquet file.
+Expressed as the full path with the table alias and field name.

 table_alias